A photograph of a plate of food with tomatoes, cauliflower, peas, a cucumber and fresh herbs.

 By: Jennifer Fitzgerald, ND

-The Two-Week Wait – that is, the time from intercourse or insemination or embryo transfer until your blood pregnancy test – is one of the most difficult times of all during treatment.
-Because we’re here to help throughout your journey, we sat down with three of TRIO’s experts and asked them for medical advice, coping strategies, and lifestyle tips designed to make the two-week wait a little bit easier.
+We’re here to help and we sat down with our expert team for advice, coping strategies, and lifestyle tips to make the two-week wait a little easier.
 We hope you find this both useful and comforting.
-As always, please contact us info@triofertility.com, or your doctor’s office if you have questions, concerns, or feel that you need extra support during this or any other phase of your treatment.
+As always, please contact us if you have questions or feel that you need extra support during treatment.

 Lifestyle Tips for the Two-Week Wait